Summary

 - •Matrix org charts work best for complex businesses with multiple reporting relationships

-- •Common mistakes include too much info, missing growth plans, and unclear job descriptions
+- •Common mistakes include too much information, missing growth plans, and unclear job descriptions

-- •Your org chart should change as your business grows, showing different phases to backers
+- •Your org chart should evolve as your business grows, showing different phases to backers

 What Makes Visual Org Charts Perfect for Investor Presentations?

-Visual org charts solve a big problem for business owners. backers don't want to read pages about your team.
+Visual org charts solve a big problem for business owners.
+Do you really think backers want to read pages about your team?
 They want to see it now.

 Why Investors Prefer Visual Org Charts

 backers review hundreds of business plans each year.
-Visual org charts help them get your business in seconds.
+Visual org charts help them understand your business in seconds.
 They can quickly spot if you have the right team.

 These charts also show growth potential.
 Smart business owners use visual organizational charts to show current staff and future hires.
-This shows you've thought through your growth plan.
+This proves you've thought through your growth plan.

-Private ownership firms love this way.
-According to The Org Chart, private ownership org charts help with deal sourcing and smart decision-making.
-For your visual organizational charts, this step matters most.
+Investment firms love this approach.
+According to The Org Chart, private ownership org charts help with deal sourcing and planned decision-making.
+Visual organizational charts make your growth plan clear to investors.

 Current State vs Future Vision